antonlukyanov/dl-docker/README.md

 - the first image with tensorflow 1.x
 - and the second image with nightly build of tensorflow 2.

 To start running containers, it is first necessary to build main image with `./dldocker.py build` command.
-Then any user may run a new container by cloning this repository and executing `./dldocker.py run`.
+Then any user may run a new container by cloning this repository and executing `./dldocker.py run-jl`.
 When user runs the container, a new `master` user is automatically created inside that container and associated with the host user.
 It is also possible and quite easy to execute a command inside running container with, for example, `./dldocker.py execute python3`, which will be executed under correct user and permissions.

 ## Main commands